 Equipment Replacement Fund.
-For the year-ended June 30, 2021, the District re-opened this fund to account for financial resources to be used for the acquisition of major apparatus.
+This fund is used to account for financial resources to be used for the acquisition of major apparatus.

 1 - D. Basis of Accounting - Measurement Focus

 Government-wide Financial Statements.
 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of when the related cash flows take place.
 Non-exchange transactions, in which the District gives (or receives) value without directly receiving (or giving) equal value in exchange, include property taxes, grants, entitlements, and donations.
 On an accrual basis, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
 Revenue from grants, entitlements, and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.